What Is the Best Time to Feed a Dog?

 They tell you that every time of day is eating time, but you know better.

 The best time to feed a dog largely depends on their individual needs, age, and lifestyle, but most adult dogs thrive on a consistent, twice-daily feeding schedule.
-However, factors, such as breed and specific health conditions, may influence the ideal feeding times.
+However, factors such as breed and specific health conditions may influence the ideal feeding times.

-littleKin is Kinship’s home just for puppy and kitten parents.
+littleKin™ is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

 opens in a new tabBest time to feed a dog: General feeding guidelines

-There is no specific hour of the day that dogs should be fed, but dog parents should aim to space meals about eight to 10 hours apart, with breakfast being served soon after the day starts.
+Most dogs do well on two meals a day, which conveniently fits with many people’s work or school schedules — feed once in the morning before leaving and once in the evening after returning home.
 Regular mealtimes help to prevent excessive hunger and frustration that can lead to unwanted behaviors, like destructive chewing, digging in the trash, or eating things that aren’t food.
-Consistent feeding times also makes it easier to schedule potty breaks at times when your dog is most likely ready to go.
+Consistent feeding times also make it easier to schedule potty breaks at times when your dog is most likely ready to go.

 Best time to feed a dog: Other considerations